 Porterville, Calif.
 City Council Rescinds LGBT Pride Month Proclamation

-July 18, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+July 18, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Last night the Porterville City Council in central California voted to rescind the mayor’s proclamation designating June as LGBT Pride Month.